becker63/home-network/notes.md

 ### Fix the git-crypt encryption from previous revision
   * check config folder
+  * you commited your key, regen and gitignore it

 ### Fix talosctl bootstrap code
   * move our kubeconfig over